Getting Started with Arabic Text Analysis

 Arabic Stemmer for Text Analysis

 I developed a stemmer for Arabic text analysis for the text analysis in my book, Deadly Clerics.
 I primarly use it in R, where it is publicly available as the "arabicStemR" package (example code).
 It is also part of the txtorg utility for text analysis workflow, and I've implemented a Python version (on the txtorg github page, or upon request).
 The stemmer is loosely based on the light 10 stemmer, but with a number of modifications.
+I need to improve the documentation, but here is the CRAN manual and a description of what the stemmer actually changes and removes.

 If you use the stemmer, please cite: Nielsen, Richard A. 2017.
 Deadly Clerics: Blocked Ambition and the Paths to Jihad.
 Cambridge University Press.